 - Reduction of tax credit under Sections 115JB/115JC

-- Wrong rate of tax
+- Incorrect rate of tax

 When an incorrect rate of tax has been applied, taxpayers can use ITR-U to correct the rate and ensure accurate calculation of their tax liability.